• slide

 Wentworth Primary School wins silver award for young carer support

-Wentworth Primary School in Maldon has been given a silver award for their work to make sure students don’t miss out on an education because they are young carers.
+Wentworth Primary School has been given a silver award for their work to make sure students don’t miss out on an education because they are young carers.

 The Young Carers in Schools programme helps primary and secondary schools improve outcomes for young carers and celebrates good practice through the Young Carers in Schools Award.